Pascal - Loops

 Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.

 Pascal supports the following control statements.
-Click the following links to check their detail.
+Click the following links to check their details.

 |break statement||Terminates the loop or case statement and transfers execution to the statement immediately following the loop or case statement.|